racheleyg12/CS205-Pair-Project-RG-SN/README.md

 -To Class we added compareTo method in order to sort(by finish time) and compatible method to see which other classes are not overlapping with it.

 Standards:
 -Classroom are available 8am to 8pm.
 -Classes are schedule using an integer for the hour (ie. 8am, 9am, 10am, ..., 7pm, 8pm).
 -Classes are schedule to the minute using a decimal/percentage of an hour (ie. .5 = 30min).
 -Classes are scheduled in military time/24 hour clock (from 8 to 20), but will be printed in 12 hour clock time.
-        -ex: 8.5 is 8:30, 14:75 is 2:45
+-Class scheduling example: 8.5 is 8:30, 14:75 is 2:45, 17.25 is 5:15.
 -Not all classrooms may be used, this program is designed to used the fewest classroom for all scheduled classroom (ie. optimizing the amount of classrooms needed to be used).

 By: Rachel Goldman and Stanhope Nwosu